Schedule a Consultation

 This shift does several vital things:

-• Validates Their Feelings: It shows your partner that you hear them and that their emotional experience matters more than your need to be "right" about your intentions.
+• Validates Their Feelings: It shows your partner that their emotional experience matters more than your need to be "right."

-• Builds Trust: By being accountable, your partner learns that they can be vulnerable with you about how they feel without being immediately shut down or having their feelings dismissed.
+• Builds Trust: By being accountable, your partner learns they can be vulnerable without being shut down.

-• Opens Dialogue: Once their feelings are validated, they are much more open to hearing about your intentions and finding a way forward.
+• Opens Dialogue: Once feelings are validated, partners are much more open to hearing about your actual intentions.

 Bridging the Gap

 1. Listen to Understand, Not to Respond: When your partner expresses hurt, put your defensiveness aside.
-Ask open-ended questions like, "Can you tell me more about how that made you feel?"
+Ask, "Can you tell me more about how that made you feel?"

-2. Assume Good Intent, but Address Bad Impact: You can believe your partner loves you and didn't mean to cause harm, while still addressing the impact of their actions.
-"I know you didn't mean to upset me, but when you said X, it made me feel Y."
+2. Assume Good Intent, but Address Bad Impact: "I know you didn't mean to upset me, but when you said X, it made me feel Y."

-3. Clarify, Don't Just Justify: If you need to explain your intentions, do so after acknowledging their feelings.
-"My intention was X, but I can see how my words (or tone) led to Y."
+3. Clarify, Don't Just Justify: Explain your intentions after acknowledging their feelings.
+"My intention was X, but I can see how my tone led to Y."

-4. Ask for Feedback: Regularly check in with your partner.
-"Did that comment land okay?" or "How did you feel about X?"
+4. Ask for Feedback: Regularly check in.
+"Did that comment land okay?" or "How did you feel about that conversation?"

-In my work, it's really sad to see how many people don't realise how much happier they would be and how much healthier their relationship would be if they focused more on improving impact rather than defending intention.
-A shift in perspective from intent to impact can completely change the feeling of the relationship.
+In my work, it is sad to see how many people don't realise how much happier they would be if they focused on improving impact rather than defending intention.
+A shift from intent to impact can completely change the feeling of the relationship.

-In the nuanced landscape of romantic love, it's not enough to simply mean well.
-We must also strive for our actions and words to be congruent and to land well.
-By focusing on impact as much as, if not more than, intent, we cultivate more trust and connection in safer, loving relationships.
+In the nuanced landscape of romantic love, it is not enough to simply mean well.
+We must also strive for our actions and words to land well.
+By focusing on impact, we cultivate deeper trust and connection in safer, loving relationships.

 Intimata Newsletter